-The Wrist Acceleration Program is an intensive 2-year journey, where we offer you the best possible framework for growth, advancement and development of your business persona and skills.
+An intensive 2-year graduate program, where we offer you the best possible framework for growth, advancement and development of your business persona and skills.

-Learn more about the Wrist Acceleration Program:
+Hear what our Group CEO has to say about the Wrist Acceleration Program:

 "...
 Chances are that your peers in the program will all be of different nationalities, thus promising an exciting learning process going through the many aspects of the program over the 2 years.
 You will from the very first day be part of an entirely global team, giving you international career opportunities - should you wish this.
 Come help a great and ambitious team fulfill its purpose."

 What was the best thing about being part of the Wrist Acceleration Program?